 Recommended by citizens and designed with resident input, the Bee Branch Creek Restoration is at the heart of the Bee Branch Watershed Flood Mitigation Project.
 Replacing almost one-mile of the buried Bee Branch storm sewer with the restored creek and floodplain protects over 1,373 homes and businesses from future flooding while creating a beautiful linear park.
 Amenities now stretch from the heart of Dubuque to the Mississippi River at Chaplain Schmitt Island including a multi-use trail, scenic overlooks, an amphitheater, benches, lighting, rest areas, a community orchard, a bioswale board walk, and a floating island system.

 Through the America’s River III campaign the general public and private sector has the opportunity to create lasting legacy — to honor family, friends, and neighbors in a meaningful and visible way.
 We invite you to contribute to the campaign by naming a bench, tree, brick paver, or other amenity for a family member, friend, or business.
-The proceeds of your gift will help ensure the Bee Branch Creek Greenway continues to be a beautiful linear park with amenities that support sustainable neighborhoods and enhance quality of life for Dubuque and Iowa.
+Your contribution to the campaign will help ensure this flood mitigation project continues to support sustainable neighborhoods and enhanced quality of life for Dubuque and Iowa.

 Thank you for your consideration and support.

 Click here to see the America's River III naming opportunities.
 For questions or to make a gift, call (563) 690-6068.